-No proposed flow rate and duty of water higher than the general basin-wide standard is needed.
+A flow rate of water higher than the general basin-wide standard is needed, however the duty will be limited to the standard amount.

 For these reasons, the required presumption has been established.

 Under the provisions of ORS 537.621, once the presumption has been established, it may be overcome by a preponderance of evidence that either: